WalletWasabi/WalletWasabi/.github/ISSUE_TEMPLATE/bug-report.md

 ### Wasabi Version

 Which wasabi release are you using?
 Where did you download it from?
-You can figure out which version you are using by choosing `About Wasabi` from dropdown menu in the search bar.
+You can figure out which version you are using by choosing `About Wasabi` from the dropdown menu in the search bar.